commercetools/commercetools-postman-collection/GettingStarted.md

 This is not the official commercetools documentation.
 To learn more about commercetools APIs and to find the complete and approved documentation, visit [docs.commercetools.com](http://docs.commercetools.com/).

-# Setup

-The following sections provide instructions for installing Postman, for importing commercetools Postman collections and for setting up an environment.

 ## Install Postman

 Instructions for installing the Postman app or using the web version can be found at [Installing and Updating](https://learning.postman.com/docs/getting-started/installation-and-updates/) in the Postman Learning Center.

-## Import commercetools Postman collection

-Every root folder in [Platform API](api/), [Import](import/) and [Machine Learning](ml/) contains a `collection.json` file.
-You can import these files into Postman, for details see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman documentation.

-After the import, you should be able to see the collection.
-If you expand the collection, there are two primary folders:

-- **Authorization** - Use "Obtain access token" to get an authentication token.
-This is required for using the endpoints in the **Project** folder.
-- **Project** - Ready to use, explore the endpoints.

 ## Set up an environment via commercetools API client